Negligence and Strict Liability

 We understand the financial stress that can come with being in an accident.
 That is why we offer contingency fee arrangements in which we do not get paid unless you make a recovery.

 Our team of dedicated legal professionals is ready to fight for you.
 Our offices are conveniently located in West Palm Beach and Tallahassee.
-Call us at 888-549-7011 or contact us online to schedule a free consultation with a personal injury lawyer in Florida today.
+Call us at 888-549-7011 or contact us online to schedule a free consultation with our Florida personal injury lawyers today.